 Malware attacks can result in the theft of confidential information, such as financial records, emails, and personal data.

-Ransomware attacks are on the rise, which can encrypt data or lock computers until a ransom is paid.
+Ransomware attacks are rising, which can encrypt data or lock computers until a ransom is paid.

 Political leaders need to be aware of these risks and take measures to ensure their systems are secure from outside threats.